 - Paying for Your Online Doctorate in Behavioral Psychology

-What Is the Best Online Doctorate in Behavioral Psychology Program?
+The Best Online Doctorate in Behavioral Psychology Programs

 Chicago School of Professional Psychology

 Based near the banks of Lake Michigan, The Chicago School has focused exclusively on graduate psychology programming since opening its doors in 1979, and the school now offers its Ph.D. program in behavioral psychology online.
 Focusing on applied behavioral analysis, this full-time program requires 3-5 years to complete.

 Students pursuing their behavioral psychology Ph.D. take courses that cover critical analysis of research in verbal behavior and experimental analysis of behavior.
 Students must choose between completing a data-driven thesis or an applied project (where they prove they can work with real patients) as a capstone experience.
 The program also meets all of the requirements for the Board Certified Behavior Analyst certification: to become certified, students must submit an application and pass an exam.
 The Chicago School delivers most coursework asynchronously, although students must attend a 1-2-hour synchronous session each term.
 All applicants must already hold a master's degree in a relevant field.

 What Else Can I Expect from an Online Doctorate in Behavioral Psychology Program?

 Requirements to earn a behavioral psychology Ph.D. vary.
 While all programs cover environmental and conditioning elements of human development, schools offer different classes and course formats.
 Some programs are cohort-based, and others are individually paced.
 Degree completion time also varies by program; students generally earn a behavioral psychology Ph.D. in four to six years.